Model Small-Scale Solar Siting Ordinance

 The ordinance lays out siting requirements for solar-photovoltaic systems that are mounted on the rooftops of buildings, as well as those which are ground-mounted.
 It also addresses the siting of building-integrated solar-photovoltaic panels as well as solar-thermal systems.
 The ordinance places emphasis on safety requirements for proper solar installation while stripping away unnecessarily restrictive provisions that would limit the development of valuable solar resources.
 It also contains numerous optional provisions that would help guide municipalities in zoning land so as to maximize solar access in the future.
 The draft is annotated with a legal commentary that clarifies areas of potential ambiguity and discusses the benefits and drawbacks of the optional add-ons.

 We welcome comments on this draft from lawyers, planners, architects, engineers, municipal officials, and others on how to improve it.
-Comments should be sent to Michael Gerrard at email@example.com.
-The municipal small-scale solar siting ordinance accompanies the Center’s model green building ordinance and model commercial wind siting ordinance.
+Comments should be sent to Michael Gerrard at firstname.lastname@example.org.
+The municipal small-scale solar siting ordinance accompanies the Sabin Center’s model green building ordinance and model commercial wind siting ordinance.

 Download the Model Ordinance with Commentary (PDF)